RedGhoul/COS_Systems/Report_1/Design_Process/Intro.md

 •	Working software over comprehensive documentation
 •	Customer collaboration over contract negotiation
 •	Responding to change over following a plan
 Agile is implemented in a management framework known as Scrum.
 Scrum is designed for the management of small teams, and focuses on the week long development cycles that target the completion of specific features.
-The reason we choose it, is because it offers us the most flexibility, is widely used, and helps us deliver value to the customer faster.
+The reason we choose it, is because it offers us the most flexibility, and is widely used.